Billy Lush (baseball): Athletic coach

 In the middle of the 1915 season, Lush took over as the coach of the baseball team at Fordham University.
 The team compiled an 8–2 record under Lush.
 In September 1915, he was hired as the physical director at Fordham.
 He assumed responsibility to oversee all branches of athletics at the school, including full responsibility for the baseball and track teams and assistant coaching duties with the football and crew programs.
 His contract stipulated, however, that he was allowed to coach that New York University basketball team in the winter of 1915–16.
 As permitted by his Fordham contract, Lush began coaching the NYU basketball team in November 1915.

 In July 1916, Lush purchased a fifty percent interest in the baseball club at Bridgeport, Connecticut.
 He announced at the time that he would serve as the team's manager.

 In November 1916, he was hired by the Naval Athletic Association to coach the baseball and basketball teams at the U.S. Naval Academy in Annapolis.
-Lush's 1918–19 basketball team finished the season with a 16–0 record and was retroactively named the 1918–19 national champion by the Premo-Porretta Power Poll.
+Lush's 1918–19 basketball team finished the season with a 16–0 record and was retroactively listed as the top team of the season by the Premo-Porretta Power Poll.
 In May 1922, Lush resigned his position at the Naval Academy.
 The press reported there was mutual dissatisfaction between Lush and the Navy Athletic Association.

 After leaving the Naval Academy, Lush coached the baseball and basketball teams at St. John's College in Maryland.
 By 1923, he had been placed in charge of athletics at St. John's.
 He was the basketball coach at St. John's through the 1926–27 season.